 - Deliverance: Most people's renditions of Deep South in general come from this film, which is full of Half-Witted Hillbillies...and a few Half-Witted Hellbillies.
 The scary part of the film is that serial rapists fit into this clan.

-- Ma and Pa Kettle, originally supporting characters in the novel and film The Egg and I, reached Breakout Character status and starred in their own wildly popular series of films.
+- Ma and Pa Kettle, originally supporting characters in the novel and film The Egg And I, reached Breakout Character status and starred in their own wildly popular series of films.
 The Kettles are a hillbilly couple with 15 children, and neither of them are exactly geniuses... but that makes them ideal for the comedic fish-out-of-water plots of their films.

 - Ernest P. Worrell is an easygoing, good-natured, dim-witted Southerner originally created to hock various products on TV commercials in the South, but his popularity eventually led him to his own series of films.
 The character's charm and slapstick comedy helped launch the career of Jim Varney.

-- The film version of Forrest Gump is another edge case, being Genuinely Disabled.
+- The film version of Forrest Gump is an edge case, being Genuinely Disabled.
 Still, he does satisfy many aspects of this trope, being that his folksy charm and humorous misunderstandings are a major part of the character's appeal.

 - Karl Childers from the film Sling Blade falls into the Genuinely Disabled category.
 While his low intelligence stems from his disability rather than his rural upbringing, he is notable for being one of the few tragic examples of this trope, from his abusive upbringing to his committing murder to protect his loved ones.